 - Strains similarly cause pain, bruising, and swelling.
 With a strain, mobility will be limited in the affected muscle, rather than a joint and injury will occur without the sprain's tell-tale popping sensation or sound.

 Minor sprains and strains can sometimes be effectively treated at home by elevating and icing the affected area to reduce swelling.
 Limited use is also advised.
-If you believe you have strained a muscle or tendon or sprained a ligament, we advise you to seek treatment at West Knoxville Chiropractic right away.
+If you believe you have strained a muscle or tendon or sprained a ligament, we advise you to seek treatment at West Knoxville Medical and Chiropractic right away.
 Even if you believe the injury to be the only minor, a professional diagnosis will help prevent you from worsening the injury or improperly treating it from home.